6 Fun and Educational Spanish Classroom Decoration Ideas

 You can make one yourself using a board or poster—the goal is to create a collage with your Spanish classroom rules and highlight them with plenty of color—so of course, you’ll need to keep those paints and sharpies handy!

-Each rule can have its own poster or paper, or they can all be blended together in one poster, as was done for this nice example of a rules poster.
+Each rule can have its own poster or paper, or they can all be blended together in one poster.

 Here are a few ideas of rules you can include: